 For non-drinkers, an array of custom alcohol-free cocktails is also available.

-Food: The comfort food menu ranges from flatbread pizzas, grilled cheese and pulled pork sandwiches to steak, prawns over grits, chicken and waffles or braised short ribs.
-Snacks include Devil and Angel Eggs (deviled eggs with caviar), sliders and an amazing truffle and Parmesan mac & cheese as well as a couple salads and pan-fried dessert sandwiches.
+Food: The comfort food menu ranges from flatbread pizzas, grilled cheese, and pulled pork sandwiches to steak, prawns over grits, chicken and waffles, or braised short ribs.
+Snacks include Devil and Angel Eggs (deviled eggs with caviar), sliders, and an amazing truffle and parmesan mac & cheese as well as healthy salads and pan-fried dessert sandwiches.